Canderousx/AngleBackend/README.md

 This project has been created by Maciej Miroński (Canderousx).
 It's a backend application for YouTube-like website called *Angle*.

-This version has been adapted for deployment on servers running Ubuntu.
+This version is the latest one and has been adapted for deployment on servers running Ubuntu.
 The use of Docker is recommended.

 ## Getting Started